 What can travellers expect on arrival at Malta’s airport?

-A swab test will not be required upon arrival, but there will be thermal screening at Malta International Airport and all arriving passengers will be asked to complete a self-declaration form to share details about any travel in the previous 30 days.
+All passengers arriving at Malta International Airport will also be asked to complete a self-declaration form to share details about any travel in the previous 30 days.

 Arriving and departing tourists will be required to wear a face covering or visor in the terminal building, which also applies to coach transfers to and from the plane.